ChatGPT $100/mo

 The best teams are not asking which model is smartest in the abstract.
 They are building repeatable workflows that put the right model in the right seat.

-Use GPT-5.5 for the main plan, pull in Opus 4.6 as a second opinion when the decision is high leverage, then use a Grill Me pass to pressure-test assumptions before building.
+Use GPT-5.5 to frame the plan, switch to GPT-5.5 XHigh when the work becomes code-sensitive, then use a Grill Me pass to pressure-test assumptions before building.

 Generate the visual direction first, translate it into frontend rules and components, then let Codex implement against the actual codebase.

 Use frontier models for judgment, planning, and risky work.
-Use fast workhorse models for repeatable summaries, drafts, extraction, and low-stakes transformations.
+Use Composer 2.5 for repeatable summaries, drafts, extraction, and lower-stakes transformations.

 A cleaner decision, fewer hidden assumptions, and a path forward the team can actually act on.